opsdisk/cloud_metadata_extractor/README.md

 ## Research

-This repo is the result of research for the BSides San Antonio 2019 talk.
+This repo is the result of research for a BSides San Antonio 2019 presentation.
 Click the link for the slides (included in this repo):

 [There's no place like 169.254.169.254 - Ab(using) cloud metadata URLs](./abusing_cloud_metadata_urls-bsides_satx_2019.pdf)